pburglin/RocketCards/README.md

 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new Pull Request

-## License
+## License & Attributions

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Sound effects from Mixkit - https://mixkit.co/free-sound-effects/game/
+### Attributions

+- Sound effects provided by Mixkit.
+Visit [https://mixkit.co/free-sound-effects/game/](https://mixkit.co/free-sound-effects/game/) for more free game sound effects.
+- Card images generated using AI technology provided by pollinations.ai.
+All card artwork and visual elements are created through AI generation services.